BenHCalvert/agents/README.md

 npm run build
 ```

-4. Get a Google access and refresh token, add them to the `.env` file
+4. Get a Google access and refresh token, add them to the `.env` file.
+Follow the instructions in the terminal.
 ```bash
 npm run get-google-token
 ```